SirStig/yokedcache/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- [Redis](https://redis.io/) - For the excellent caching backend
-- [FastAPI](https://fastapi.tiangolo.com/) - For the amazing Python web framework
-- [SQLAlchemy](https://www.sqlalchemy.org/) - For database ORM integration
-- Python Community - For continuous inspiration and feedback

 ---

 **Made with care by [Project Yoked LLC](https://github.com/sirstig)**

-If YokedCache helps your project, please consider giving it a star on GitHub!